-- 1. This chapter is relevant to individuals who have received a decision on their entitlement to Pension Age Disability Payment (PADP), known as a determination of entitlement, and want to challenge the decision by asking for a re-determination. - 2.
-This includes both: - individuals who have received a determination on an application - individuals who are in receipt of PADP and have received a determination after having their case reviewed.
+- 1. This chapter is relevant to individuals who have received a decision on their entitlement to Scottish Adult Disability Living Allowance (Scottish Adult DLA), known as a determination of entitlement, and want to challenge the decision by asking for a re-determination. - 2.
+This includes individuals who are in receipt of Scottish Adult DLA and have received a determination after having their case reviewed.
 This is called a determination without application. - 3.
-Under section 41 of the Social Security (Scotland) Act 2018 ("the Act"), an individual can ask Social Security Scotland to look again at their entitlement to PADP.
-This is known as a re-determination.
+Under section 41 of the Social Security (Scotland) Act 2018 ("the Act"), an individual can ask Social Security Scotland to look again at their entitlement to Scottish Adult DLA.
+This is known as a re-determination1.